openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    specify any functionality specific to the respective native or target case.

-Although applied differently, the ``native`` class is used with both methods.
+Although applied differently, the :ref:`native <ref-classes-native>` class is used with both methods.
 The advantage of the second method is that you do not need to have two separate recipes (assuming you need both) for native and target.
 All common parts of the recipe are automatically shared.